-As of March 31, 2017 and December 31, 2016, the Company had obligations to transfer \$3,519 in contingent purchase price to the prior shareholders of Innotech in conjunction with the Acquisition if specified future operational objectives are met over the next three years.
+As of June 30, 2017 and December 31, 2016, the Company had obligations to transfer \$3,703 and \$3,519, respectively, in contingent purchase price to the prior shareholders of Innotech in conjunction with the Acquisition if specified future operational objectives are met over the next three years.
 The Company recorded the acquisition-date fair value of this liability, based on the likelihood of contingent earn-out payments, as part of the consideration transferred.
-The Company does not believe there have been any material changes to the acquisition-date fair value as of March 31, 2017.
 The contingent purchase price is subsequently remeasured to fair value each reporting date.
 The Company classified the contingent purchase price liability as Level 3, due to the lack of relevant observable inputs and market activity.